babel/babel/packages/babel-plugin-proposal-nullish-coalescing-operator/README.md

 `boolean`, defaults to `false`.

-When `true`, this transform will pretend `document.all` does not exist, and perform loose equality checks with `null` instead of string equality checks against both `null` and `undefined`.
+When `true`, this transform will pretend `document.all` does not exist, and perform loose equality checks with `null` instead of strict equality checks against both `null` and `undefined`.

 #### Example